amandeepmaman/idmeassessment/purchase-history-table/README.md

 ## Unit Testing

-This project includes unit tests to verify the behavior of the `ItemTable` component.
+This project includes unit tests to verify the behavior of the `PurchaseHistoryTable` component.
 To run the tests, execute the following command:

 ```bash
 npm test